hci-lab-um/heuristics-for-test-tool-design/How-to-use-the-heuristics.md

 We found during the research that people *buying* tools often forget to ask *Why* they needed the tool, and people *building* tools often forgot to ask *Who for?*
 In this case you may also have other people taking part in building and maintaining the tool - designing for maintainability will be important.

 You might find it useful to start with the *who?* questions and once you have identified your people, then ask *Why?* for each group of people.
+You need to focus the *``Why?''* heuristic H01 on the people how will use the tool, which may be yourself, and people with other requirements and preferences.

 You need to think carefully about how long the tool will be maintained and supported, and the ROI on this process and for the tool.